zakari009/CarbonFootprint_Tracking_Project/README.md

 The Carbon Footprint Monitoring System is a customized tool devised to monitor, analyze, and reduce carbon emissions.
 It encompasses real-time data collection with scalable technology along with expert sustainability insights into helping companies optimize energy use and ensure that compliance is performed in attaining environmental objectives.

-# CarbonFootprint_Tracking_Project

-## Project Overview
-The Carbon Footprint Monitoring System is a customized tool devised to monitor, analyze, and reduce carbon emissions.
-It encompasses real-time data collection with scalable technology along with expert sustainability insights into helping companies optimize energy use and ensure that compliance is performed in attaining environmental objectives.